json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/nullability.md

 Properties on a resource class can be declared as nullable or non-nullable.
 This affects both ASP.NET ModelState validation and the way Entity Framework Core generates database columns.

-Note that ModelState validation is turned off by default.
-It can be enabled in [options](~/usage/options.md#enable-modelstate-validation).
+ModelState validation is enabled by default since v5.0.
+In earlier versions, it can be enabled in [options](~/usage/options.md#enable-modelstate-validation).

 # Value types